emjakobsen1/pagerank/README.md

 ### Runtimes

-Expect some long runtimes for the random surf on the huge graphs, especially bigRandom.txt.
-Execution time on Windows with AMD Ryzen 5 5600U/8GB RAM took 30 seconds.
+Expect some long runtimes on the huge graphs, especially bigRandom.txt.
+Execution time with 1 million steps on Windows with AMD Ryzen 5 5600U/8GB RAM took 30 seconds.